Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Results and Discussion

 We first performed magnetostatic simulations to generate the hysteresis loop.
-The simulation started with a static magnetic field of $+2000$~Oe along the long axis, swept down to $-2000$~Oe in steps of $20$~Oe, and ramped up back to $+2000$~Oe to complete the hysteresis loop.
-The built-in relaxation function in Mumax3 was used to find the equilibrium state of the system.
-The simulated hysteresis loops agree well with the results obtained by the VSM measurements, as shown in Fig.~\ref{fig:fig1}(c).
+We started the simulation with a static magnetic field of $+200$~mT along the long axis, swept down to $-200$~mT in steps of $2$~mT, and ramped up back to $+200$~mT to complete the hysteresis loop.
+The built-in relaxation function in MuMax3 was used to find the equilibrium state of the system.
+The simulated hysteresis loops show good agreement with both the VSM measurements and the macrospin model, as illustrated in Fig.~\ref{fig:fig1}(d) for a Ru thickness of $0.8\,\mathrm{nm}$.
+MuMax3 simulations of the equilibrium angles of the ferromagnetic layers with respect to the external field, $\phi_\mathrm{a}$ (CoFe) and $\phi_\mathrm{b}$ (NiFe), are plotted in Fig.~\ref{fig:fig1}(e) as a function of the applied field during field ramp-down.
+Note that -180° and 180° correspond to the same magnetization direction.
+In some regions, the blue data points (magnetization direction of CoFe) are obscured by the overlapping orange data points (magnetization direction of NiFe).
+This plot provides direct insight into the transitions observed in the magnetostatic measurements and calculations shown in Fig.~\ref{fig:fig1}(d).
+In particular, the transition from configuration `1' to configuration `2' corresponds to a spin-flop transition, whereas the transition from configuration `3' to configuration `4' corresponds to a spin-flip transition.